kanjihasnain/PhotoJungle-iOS/README.md

 # PhotoJungle-iOS
-This is a sample to demonstrate my coding skills in iOS Swift I have used VIPER architecture to keep my scabale for future improvements.
+This is a sample app to demonstrate my coding skills in iOS Swift

+I have used VIPER architecture to keep my scabale for future improvements.